 - The Board engages in vendor outreach events.

 - The Board does not publicly post its solicitations.

 - To review the Board's forecast and register your company to do business, please visit our website at https://www.federalreserve.gov/secure/vendorregistration.

-- All bids must be directed to Board's Procurement Office.
+- All bids must be directed to Procurement in accordance with the solicitation.

 - The Board hosts pre-proposal conferences for solicitations when it believes that doing so will foster a better understanding of critical elements of contract performance.

 - Sales/marketing pitches in the context of a solicitation are inappropriate.
 However, the Board hosts and attends vendor fairs during which sales pitches are perfectly acceptable.